Audiobooks, Skype Lessons, and Homestays

 I would highly recommend going for the 4 book bundles as they give you the most value for money.
 The books have been paired perfectly for beginners and intermediate users.

 In the French Immersion section, you have two choices.
-The French Skype lessons which are priced at $58 for a 55-minute video call with one of the interviewers.
+The French Skype lessons are priced at $58 for a 55-minute video call with one of the interviewers.
 Again, don’t waste your money on this.

 The price of the Immersion French Stays varies from one host to the other.
 They range from $1178 to $1885 for a week per person.